 But wait!
 It gets worse!

 The cost of higher education has surpassed the cost of living and medical expenses by leaps and bounds.
 Tuition rises at an average rate of about 5.6% every year.
-Compare that the the halcyon days of the 1980s during which tuition increased 4.5% every year, and the even halcyonier days of the 1990s, when it rose 3.2% a year.
-It’s been a’risin’ for night on forty years!
+Compare that to the halcyon days of the 1980s during which tuition increased 4.5% every year, and the even halcyonier days of the 1990s, when it rose 3.2% a year.
+It’s been a’risin’ for nigh on forty years!

 And while it’s easier than ever for anyone to go to college thanks to all the handy student loan programs out there, the availability of these loans has fueled the rising cost of higher ed by lending too frivolously.
 In other words, schools know there’s money to be had in the form of student loans, so they’re charging more to get at dat sweet, sweet loan money.